 No one can succeed by staying in their comfort zone, but there should be a limit to homework given to students.
 Some teachers assign homework that is unrealistic to complete even on their own(the teacher).
 You then wonder why they offer such to their students.
 Teachers should not go out of the scope of what students learned in class in giving assignments to their students.
 Not only would it not be productive, but it might also leave the student stressed and a feeling of inferiority compared to those who can complete their homework.

 Children need more time to play and sleep, not overwork their brain until they fall ill.
-Parents should consider assignments easy for their kids to do and guide them through it and outsource those that are extremely tasking and unreasonable for their child.
+Parents should consider an option to pay for assignment help for their children, this will make tackling assignments easier for their kids, and guide them through it and outsource those that are extremely tasking and unreasonable for their child.